do-develop/family_tree_maker/readme.txt

 command to go to the directory containing the .jar files.

-If you are running under Java SE 8: java -jar ict373_asign2.jar
+If you are running under Java SE 8: java -jar family_tree_maker.jar

-If you are running over Java SE 9 and over: java -jar --module-path ${your_javafx_module_path} --add-modules javafx.controls,javafx.fxml ict373_asign2.jar
+If you are running over Java SE 9 and over: java -jar --module-path ${your_javafx_module_path} --add-modules javafx.controls,javafx.fxml family_tree_maker.jar

 ### Using IDE